ErpNetDocs/dev/testinclude.md

 For more information:
 <https://dotnet.github.io/docfx/tutorial/links_and_cross_references.html#shorthand-form>

 2. I can include the file contents, but with a pretty heavy syntax [!include[erpnet](~/includes/erpnet.md)].
-This syntax is not adequeate for everyday writing.
+This syntax is not adequate for everyday writing.
 For more information:
 <https://dotnet.github.io/docfx/spec/docfx_flavored_markdown.html#inline>